biazhong/FBKT/README.md

 # FBKT

+File Numerical Results.xlsx contains all the numerical results and the pseudo random number seed used to conduct each numercial experiment for the paper ``Solving Large-Scale Ranking and Selection Probblems''.

+In the paper, we use Spark Release 2.4.4 and Scala 2.11.12.

-Folder FBKT contains the code for the first two numerical experiments for the paper ``Solving Large-Scale Ranking and Selection Probblems''.
+Folder FBKT contains the code for the first two numerical experiments of the paper.

 ---File FBKTGeneral.java implements the FBKT procedure;